 Gourmet food, Tempur-Pedic mattresses, breath-taking views, world-class gyms: We’re not talking five-star hotels, country clubs or your rich friend’s mansion.
 We’re talking colleges.
 Forget cinderblock tombs for rooms and tasteless turkey sandwiches for lunch.
 When it comes to college experiences, some colleges take the Gatsby approach, showering students with glamorous amenities, top-notch food, spectacular dorms, a gorgeous campus, state-of-the-art recreational centers and endless opportunities.
 Sharpay Evans (and her spoiled chihuahua) would undoubtedly dub every luxurious college on our ranking fabulous.

-Check out the 10 most luxurious college campuses in the country.
+Check out the 10 best, most luxurious college campuses in the country.

 If we know Arizona for its desert landscape, we should certainly acknowledge the University of Arizona as its luxurious oasis.
 “Being on campus and the surrounding Tucson area feels like living at a resort or country club year round.
 The well kept and clean university has some of the most high-end facilities in the nation,” University of Arizona sophomore Oliver Shackley said.
 “The food is incredible to say the least.”
 From fast food to on-campus health-oriented restaurants, students choose from a wide range of dining options.
 Popular among sophomores and upper-classmen, the Hub is an off-campus apartment building with an indoor gym, rooftop infinity pool and hot tub, game rooms and study rooms.
 “Luna y Sol and Urbane are the other off-campus apartments right next to campus that are very popular and have similar amenities as well,” Shackley said.
 You too should check out (then check into) this hotel-like university.